 - Meet Education and Verified Work Requirements: Aspiring CPAs in Maine must first meet specific educational criteria, which typically includes completing 150 semester hours of college education with a concentration in accounting and business courses.
 Additionally, candidates need to accumulate the required work experience under the supervision of a licensed CPA.

 - Pass All Sections of the CPA Exam: The CPA Exam is known for its rigorous nature, covering a wide range of topics critical to the accounting profession.
 Enrolling in a top CPA review course can be beneficial, offering structured guidance and improving your chances of success on the exam.

 - Submit All Required CPA License Application Paperwork: Candidates need to accurately complete and submit all necessary documents for their CPA license application in Maine.

 - Pay the CPA License Application Fee: This fee is a standard part of the application process and varies by state.

 To be eligible to sit for the CPA exam, students must first fulfill these qualifications and requirements:

 - Minimum age: None

 - U.S. Residency NOT Required

-- 2 years of public accounting work experience:
+- Duration of Experience: Candidates need two years of public accounting work experience.

-- Minimum of 400 hours in audit, review, and compilation
+- Audit, Review, and Compilation: At least 400 hours must be dedicated to audit, review, and compilation services.

-- Minimum of 200 hours in advisory services
+- Advisory Services: A minimum of 200 hours must be in advisory services.

-- The experience has to be supervised by CPA or equivalent: Chartered accountants in Canada, Australia, and other countries may be okay but please check with the State Boards to make sure
+- Supervision: The work experience must be supervised by a CPA or an equivalent professional.
+This includes chartered accountants from Canada, Australia, and other countries, but candidates should verify with the Maine State Board to ensure equivalency.

-- Part-time work is allowed: 173 hours is equivalent to one month of full-time employment
+- Part-time Work: Part-time work is permissible.
+In Maine, 173 hours of part-time work is considered equivalent to one month of full-time employment.

 Maine CPA Exam Fees